 Basic Chinese Sentence Structure

-The “most” basic Chinese sentence structure is similar to the structure in English.
+The “MOST” basic and common Chinese sentence structure is similar to the structure in English.

-Basic Chinese sentence structure: Subject (S) + Verb (V) + Object (O).
+A basic and common Chinese sentence structure is in three parts: Subject (S) + Verb (V) + Object (O).

 Example: He plays ball.